Syntomic cycle classes and prismatic Poincar\'e duality: Thom classes

 \begin{situation} Let $\FF=\bigoplus_{n\in\Z}\FF^n$ be a big \'etale sheaf with values in $\Gr\CAlg(\Sp)$.
 Fix a point $c_1\in\Omega^\infty\FF^1(\B\G_m)$, call it the first Chern class, and suppose that: \begin{enumerate} \item $\FF$ satisfies the projective bundle formula.
 More precisely, for any $r\in\N$ and any rank $r$ vector bundle $V\to X$, $(c_1(\O(1))^i)_{i=0}^{r-1}$ induces an isomorphism

 \item $\FF$ satisfies the strong weighted homotopy invariance of Definition \ref{wtinv}. \item $\FF^{\le0}(\spec(\Z))$ is coconnective. \end{enumerate} \end{situation}

-Note that with the projective bundle formula and the strong weighted homotopy invariance in hand, the proof of \cite[Theorem 9.3.1]{apc} actually shows that: \begin{itemize} \item $\FF$ has Chern classes, i.e.\ for $r\in\N$ and any stack $X$, we have
+Note that with the projective bundle formula and the strong weighted homotopy invariance in hand, the proof of \cite[Theorem 9.3.1]{apc} actually shows that: \begin{itemize} \item $\FF$ has Chern classes, i.e.\ for $r\in\N$ and a stack $X$ with $\FF^{\le0}(X)$ coconnective,

 as doubly graded rings, where $c_i\in\pi_0\FF^i(\B\GL_r)$.
 These Chern classes are additive, i.e.\ for $r,s\in\N$, the direct sum map $\B\GL_r\times\B\GL_s\to\B\GL_{r+s}$ induces the map $c_i\mapsto\sum_{j=0}^ic'_jc''_{i-j}$ on homotopy groups. \end{itemize}